 Under our Restated Articles, the board of directors must consist of not less than three but no more than nine directors, including "external directors" if appointed (as defined by the Israeli Companies Law).
+We presently have nine directors.

 Election and Removal of Directors